Data Library New Installation

 Run the ansible playbook

-Now we are ready to run the playbook, which will download, configure, and install the Data Library software using the parameters you defined in the configuration files.
+Now you are ready to run the playbook, which will download, configure, and install the Data Library software using the parameters you defined in the configuration files.
+We have created a convenience script, run-ansible, for this purpose.

 Each step of the installation will be printed to the terminal.
 At a site with a fast connection to the internet, the playbook generally finishes within ten minutes, but if bandwidth is limited it may take a few hours, as the installation process involves downloading several GB of software packages and container images.